ashish0719/ETH-AVAX-PROOF-Intermediate-EVM-Course-3rd-MOdule/README.md

 ### Executing program
   * Open remix.ethereum.org (an online code editor for solidity by Ethereum)
-  * Open UNIQUEOWNER.sol given in this repository.
+  * Open UniqueOwner.sol given in this repository.
   * Create a ownable contract (custom or through OpenZeppelin’s Ownable contract) .
   * compile the code.
   * selct the network from the options i have used metamasks testnet network(sepolia testnet).